 For Our ESL Students

 Every semester we offer special activities for our ESL students to give them an opportunity to meet other students and teachers and to improve their English language skills.

-Every week we offer several free Conversation Groups in the Tutoring Center to help ESL students practice their speaking skills.
+Free Conversation Groups: Offered every week in the Tutoring Center to help ESL students practice their speaking skills.
 The Conversation Groups are small so that everyone has a chance to speak about interesting topics.
-The Tutoring Center also offers free TOEFL Preparations Workshops every Friday 12:30-1:30 in LRC 240.
-For a calendar of days, times, and topics, go to http://www.saddleback.edu/tutoring/esl-conversation-groups
+The Tutoring Center also offers free TOEFL Preparations Workshops every Friday 12:30 - 1:30 p.m. in LRC 240.

 Our ESL faculty consists of instructors who have acquired at least a Masters Degree in Teaching English to Speakers of Other Languages or a related field.
 Others are published authors, have acquired a Ph.D. in the field, or frequently present at conferences; all have the desire to help you learn English and have the resources and passion to do so!